BibTeX and CFF

 Fields

-As in the case of Entries, Patashnik (1988) provides also a definition for each of the possible standard BibTeX fields3.
-An entry can include other fields that would be ignored on the raw implementation of BibTeX:
+Similar to the Entries, Patashnik (1988) also provides definitions for each of the possible standard BibTeX fields.
+While an entry must include certain required fields, it can also include additional fields that might be ignored in the raw implementation of BibTeX.
+Let’s explore some of these fields:

 - annote: An annotation.
-It is not used by the standard bibliography styles, but may be used by others that produce an annotated bibliography.
+Although not used by standard bibliography styles, it may be relevant for producing annotated bibliographies.

-- author: The name(s) of the author(s), in the format described in the LaTeX book (Lamport 1986).
+- author: Contains the name(s) of the author(s), following the format described in the LaTeX book (Lamport 1986).

-- booktitle: Title of a book, part of which is being cited.
+- booktitle: Refers to the title of a book, part of which is being cited.
 For @book entries, use the title field instead.

-- chapter: A chapter (or section or whatever) number.
+- chapter: Indicates a chapter (or section) number.

-- crossref: The database key of the entry being cross referenced.
+- crossref: Refers to the database key of the entry being cross-referenced.

 -